MLH-Fellowship/0.5.2-hackathon-geography/README.md

         $ export FLASK_APP=main.py && flask run

 This should start Flask.
-You can then view the website at localhost:5000.
+You can then view the website at localhost:5000!

-### CLI (3/4)
+### CLI (3/5)
-Make sure you've completed the general setup before starting this.
+Make sure you've completed the general setup before starting this!

 1. `cd` into the `cli` directory.
 This is where the files for the CLI live.